michelescarlato/HelloEndoWorld/README.md

 ```

 At the moment only http endpoints have unit tests, which can be found in tests/test_flaskr.py
+The Jenkins pipeline also performs the execution of unit tests on a different port.
 Tests for the flags still need to be written.

 To run a docker instance, build the container with: